 An insider threat does not imply that the insider is malicious, nor do insider threats require malicious or disgruntled actors at all.
 Instead, anyone who uses their authorized access, wittingly or unwittingly, to harm to the organization falls into this category.
 Threats include espionage, unauthorized viewing, modifying, disclosure of information, theft, loss, or unacceptable use of organizational resources or capabilities.
 Administrative and technical controls must be implemented for all possibilities to mitigate risk.

 - Annual training is just as important as regularly informing all users about current phishing campaigns, cybersecurity trends, and other current events.
-Strong organizational awareness ensures each of us are aware of our responsibilities as the first layer of defense.
+Strong organizational security threat awareness ensures each of us are aware of our responsibilities as the first layer of defense.

 - Least privilege and minimum necessary principles ensure that a user account cannot gain access to information beyond the scope of the user’s job requirements, even if that account were compromised.
 This limits the total damage that can be done by any single individual.

 - Access controls and regular validation of provisioned access ensures users are appropriately provisioned for their role and that access creep is minimized.
 Access controls requiring strong passwords and multifactor authentication help prevent account takeovers.

 - Zero-trust architecture is a relatively new security concept with a slogan of “never trust, always verify.”
 The core belief of zero trust is that no user, system, network, or service operating outside or even within the security perimeter is implicitly trusted, even if they previously authenticate.
 In simpler terms, acquiring legitimate access to one system or network should never automatically confer access to another without additional validation.
 This security model limits damage that can be done if a single security control fails at any location within an organization’s ecosystem.